The best gaming monitor 2024: the most impressive displays I've tested this year

 ❌You'd rather invest in different specs: Curved ultrawide OLED shenanigans isn't for everyone, and picking something with different target specs may better serve your needs.

-Features: Measuring in at a whopping 45-inches, you won't want to pick up the monstrous LG UltraGear 45GR95QE if you live in a caravan or a cramped space.
+Features: Measuring in at a whopping 45-inches, you won't want to pick up the monstrous LG UltraGear 45GR95QE if you live in a cramped space.
 However, if you've got the desk to hold it, the gargantuan display will envelop you and produce an immersive experience that flat monitors simply cannot.
-The vivid contrast and colors of the OLED screen, paired with HDR10 and an 800R curve make for a hell of a ride when playing first person shooters, but you'll find yourself craving more screen space across your Steam library after using this display.
+The vivid contrast and colors of the OLED screen, paired with HDR10 and an 800R curve make for a hell of a ride when playing first person shooters, so much so that I found myself craving more screen space across my Steam library after testing.

 It's a small extra, but the UltraGear 45GR95QE also comes with a remote, and it makes all the difference when venturing into monitor settings.
-And you'll perhaps find yourself within menus more than you'd think, as the screen has various options including gaming related overlays, picture in picture functionality, and settings relating to FreeSync and G-Sync.
+I found myself within menus more than usual, as the screen has various options including gaming related overlays, picture in picture functionality, and settings relating to FreeSync and G-Sync.
 Not to mention there's a whole separate menu dedicated to 'OLED care', which should help prevent any screen burn mishaps over time.

 Performance: Immersive on multiple levels, the UltraGear 45GR95QE's panel both envelops you visually and feeds your field of view deep colors.
 It's not a deal breaker, but if you're used to using a 4K screen, it's worth reiterating that the LG UltraGear 45GR95QEh is only 1440p.
 That normally wouldn't matter so much since OLED displays can distract from that fact, but it's 45-inch stature means QHD looks a little bit softer than usual.
 Still, you'll only notice this if you don't heed your mother's advice and sit back a bit from the monitor, and it's still a stunning display even at half the resolution of flat alternatives.

-Verdict: The LG UltraGear 45GR95QE is without a doubt one of the best curved displays to come out of 2023.
-The experience it provides is arguably the closest thing you can get to VR immersion without sticking on a headset, and we struggled when swapping it back out for a conventional monitor.
+Verdict: The experience provided here is arguably the closest thing you can get to VR immersion without sticking on a headset, and I struggled when swapping it back out for a conventional monitor.
 As with many premium screens, price is what sort of dampens the overall product, but that's not going to be an issue if you're in the market for this calibre of display.

 Read more: LG UltraGear 45GR95QE review